ragaskar/cf-simple-redirect/README.md

 Usage:

 1. `git clone` this repo.
 1. Open `manifest.yml` and change the name & REDIRECT_URI.
+Do not include the scheme.
+(E.G., "google.com" vs. "https://google.com")
 1. `cf push`